 The magic of this recipe is that you don’t have to slow cook the ribs for hours and hours to get that fall-off-the-bone texture everyone wants in ribs.
 Thanks to the pressure cooker, you can achieve that in about an hour, and it’s completely hands-off once you get the ribs into the Instant Pot.
 This cooking technique is also perfect for short ribs, which also usually take hours in the oven.

 The first time I made these, I honestly expected them to be alright, but not outrageously good.
 Now, I won’t pretend that they hold a candle to slow-smoked ribs.
 Nothing is better than that!
-But compared to slow cooker ribs, or oven baked ribs, I’d choose these any day of the week.
-They fall off the bone, and have really great flavor, especially if you grab that liquid smoke and add it to the mix.
+But these ribs are really good: they fall off the bone and have really great flavor especially if you grab that liquid smoke and add it to the mix.
 And they’re ready to eat in just an hour and a half!

-Paired with homemade BBQ rub and topped with this BBQ sauce recipe, they’re outstanding and will satisfy every single rib craving you have.
+Paired with homemade BBQ rub and topped with this BBQ sauce recipe, Instant Pot ribs are outstanding and will satisfy every single rib craving you have.
 Or try spicy sweet cherry chipotle BBQ sauce.
 So good!
 Speaking of fruit and BBQ, these peach bbq ribs sound so incredible if you’d prefer to get outside and grill!

-Once they finish cooking in the Instant Pot, you’re going to give them a good coat of barbecue sauce and broil both sides.
+Once they finish cooking in the Instant Pot, give them a good coat of barbecue sauce and broil both sides.
 This will caramelize the BBQ sauce and make them finger-licking good.
 Plan on making extras because everyone will be coming back for more!

 - 1 cup broth (I use chicken or beef - see note)